 You can view a list of all images that have been created in your project but have not yet been used in any topics or other files.
 You can quickly delete any of the images that you do not plan to use.
 You can also add condition tags to the images.
-For more information about images, see the Flare Images Guide or the Flare online Help.
+For more information about images, see the Images Guide or the Help system.